Barbu Știrbey: Early life and ancestry

-Born into the most prestigious House of Stirbey, he was the son of Prince Alexandru Știrbey and his wife, Princess Maria Ghika-Comănești (1851-1885), and grandson of another Barbu Dimitrie Știrbei (born Bibescu, adopted Știrbei), who was Prince of Wallachia and died in 1869.
+Born into the prestigious House of Știrbey, he was the son of Prince Alexandru B. Știrbei and his wife, Princess Maria Ghika-Comănești (1851–1885), and grandson of another Barbu Știrbei (born Bibescu, adopted Știrbei), who was Prince of Wallachia and died in 1869.
 The Știrbey family was one of the more prominent and wealthier boyar (noble) families in Wallachia, and had been so since the 15th century.